Xuande Emperor: Southeast Asia and the Indian Ocean

 The Seventh Voyage of Zheng He:

 Envoys from Southeast Asian countries, such as Champa, Java, Ayutthaya, and Sumatra, regularly visited Beijing, but there were no envoys from the Indian Ocean coast.
 The ban on unauthorized trade and overseas travel by subjects was still in place, but it was not effectively enforced.

 Government officials (Note: At the forefront of the opponents of long-distance voyages were Grand Secretary Yang Shiqi and the Minister of Revenue Xia Yuanji.) strongly opposed long-distance voyages and influenced the Emperor to cancel a shipbuilding program in 1429, led by the Emperor's eunuchs.
 A few months later, after the death of a leading opponent of the voyages, Xia Yuanji, the Emperor changed his mind.
-The last of Zheng He's great expeditions took place in 1430–33, possibly to restore the empire's prestige after their retreat from Jiaozhi.
+The last of Zheng He's great expeditions took place in 1430–33, possibly to restore the empire's prestige after their retreat from Đại Việt.
 Zheng He brought envoys from Sri Lanka, Cochin, Calicut, Hormuz, Aden, the East African coast, and other countries to China, which pleased the Emperor.

 After the Xuande Emperor's death, the Ming did not undertake any further long-distance expeditions.
 These expeditions were only supported by the palace eunuchs, as the Confucian officials were strongly opposed to them.
 With the opening of the Grand Canal, the need to transport rice by sea to the north disappeared, leading officials to view naval expeditions as expensive and unnecessary imperial ventures.
 This decision had long-term negative consequences, as it weakened the morale and strength of the Ming fleet, leaving them later unable to effectively deal with the wokou pirates.
 Additionally, it also had a negative impact on China's influence in Southeast Asia and the Indian Ocean.
-As a result, the end of the early Ming period marked the end of China's 300-year dominance in the East Asian seas.
+The end of the early Ming period marked the end of China's 300-year dominance in the East Asian seas.